Our representative will call you within few minutes

 The payout Period is 10 years, which starts after the completion of the policy term.
 Whereas, the Terminal Benefit is paid once at the end of a 10-year payout period after completion of the Policy Term.
 This life insurance plan also offers protection for the entire policy term by providing a guaranteed Death Benefit to the life insured.

 This insurance plan lets you choose the guaranteed monthly income as per your desire.
 The annualized premium of the policy is linked to your chosen income.
 The income will be paid to you for 10 years, starting immediately after the end of the policy term.
-The income which is payable monthly in the last 5 years of your payout period will be twice the payable monthly income in the first 5 years of the payout period.
+The income, which is payable monthly in the last 5 years of your payout period, will be twice the payable monthly income in the first 5 years of the payout period.
 Apart from this, you will also get a guaranteed terminal benefit at the end of the payout period.
-Lets’ see in the below example how the Max Life Guaranteed Income Plan works.
+Lets’ see below how the Max Life Guaranteed Income Plan works.